notificationapi-com/docs/docs/quick-start/send-a-notification.md

 ## Next Steps

-You are now successfully sending Email, SMS, and Call notifications to your users. 🎉
+You are now successfully sending notifications to any channel you wish. 🎉

 Let's do a few more things: